Today, it is one of the most popular alternative medicine methods in China and the East, and throughout the West.

 We can use auriculotherapy to treat all physical and psychological problems.
 Based on the direct impact on the brain and our entire body.
 This may or may not be associated with other types of treatment.

 Acupuncture treatment is directed not only to treat the site or organ involved, as it acts on the entire system, stimulating the compensation mechanism and balance throughout the body to remedy the problem.

 Auricular acupuncture regulates and normalizes the functions of the body as a whole.

-The various functions of the body are interrelated, and if there is a disorder that alters this relationship, the disease can be stabilized in this case, with the help of auricular acupuncture that will restore well-being and health, as well as treat various types of problems such as :
+The various functions of the body are interrelated.
+Suppose there is a disorder that alters this relationship.
+In that case, the disease can be stabilized in this case with the help of auricular acupuncture that will restore well-being and health, as well as treat various types of problems such as :

 - Constipation .

 - Nervous tension.